Player Versus Player [PvP]

 It should be noted that Ashes of Creation is a non-faction based MMORPG and so no factions exist aside from those created by the player based (Pseudo-Factions).

-There is a flagging system utilized in open world PvP situations and it is designed to deter players from griefing one another.
-Players can participate in plenty of open world PvP with one another without “ganking” or griefing one another.
+The flagging system is utilized in open-world PvP situations and it is designed to deter players from griefing one another.
+Players can participate in plenty of open-world PvP with each other without “ganking” or griefing one another.
 The goal is that penalties for griefing and spawn camping will be sever enough to deter this type of behavior.
-Below are the three levels of flagging for open world PvP in Ashes of Creation:
+The following are the three levels of flagging for open-world PvP in Ashes of Creation:

 - Non-Combatant: This is the normal status of all players who are not flagged for PvP combat.